Saelyria/Braid/Documentation/GettingStarted.md

 This includes binding handlers for various events (e.g. when a cell is tapped or dequeued) as well as binding cell heights or headers or footers to the table.
 New handlers are added to the chain by simply including them after the last item in the chain.

+Typically, we want to start our binding chains with one of the cell binding methods.
+Here, we've used the 'model' binding method, which takes as arguments the cell type we want to use and an array of 'model' objects (of any type we specify) that cells will be dequeued for.
+The main reason we prefer to call the cell binding method early in the chain is that this type information - the cell type and the 'model' type - are passed along the binding chain, and allow us to have cell and model instances safely cast to these types later, as we'll see in the next step.

-Here, we'll want to add an 'on cell dequeue' handler to this chain be called whenever the binder dequeues a cell so we can set it up.
-This handler will be passed in the cell and 'person' object the cell was dequeued for so we can set it up:
+Next, we'll want to add an 'on cell dequeue' handler to this chain be called whenever the binder dequeues a cell so we can set it up.
+This handler will be passed in the cell and 'person' object the cell was dequeued for.

 ```swift
 binder.onTable()